DOI-USGS/ISIS3/README.md

 This repository contains software code that was generated or modified with the assistance of artificial intelligence (AI) tools, in accordance with U.S.
 Geological Survey (USGS) disclosure requirements.
 All AI-generated or AI-assisted code has been reviewed and validated by USGS developers.
-Users are responsible for reviewing and testing this code for their specific applications.
+Contributors using AI tools are responsible for reviewing and testing their code.
 See [RFC 14](https://github.com/DOI-USGS/ISIS3/discussions/6013) for more information.

 ## In this README: